 Green Goddess Immune Boosting Soup

-- 3 handfuls, about 3 cups O Organics Organic Salad Baby Spinach or Super Greens Blend
+- 3 cups baby spinach, or O Organics Organic Super Greens Blend

 - 2 Tbsp fresh ginger, sliced